Life (2009 TV series): Broadcast

 Life debuted on British television on 12 October 2009, with a standard definition broadcast on BBC One and a high-definition simulcast on BBC HD.

 The series was sold to international broadcasters by the BBC's commercial arm, BBC Worldwide, and marketed under the BBC Earth brand used for all BBC-produced natural history content.
 The global success of Life was noted as one of the key factors behind BBC Worldwide's record profits in 2010.

 The series received its North American premiere on Discovery Channel Canada on 15 November 2009.
 In the US, the series premiered on 21 March 2010 on Discovery Channel with Attenborough's narration replaced by Oprah Winfrey reading from a different script tailored to American audiences.
 Each episode was curtailed in length to accommodate commercial breaks.
 The behind-the-scenes shorts were dropped for the same reason, and instead were compiled into an eleventh episode.

 Life was also acquired by several Latin American broadcasters and debuted on 18 March 2010 on Discovery Channel Latin America and Discovery HD Theater, with narration by Colombian singer Juanes.

-In Israel the series aired in July 2010 as part of the new IBA channel Channel 1 HD and it was narrated by Orna Banay.
+In Israel the series aired in July 2010 as part of the new IBA channel Channel 1 HD and it was narrated by Orna Banai.

 In Turkey, the series aired in May 2010 on NTV (Turkey).
 It was narrated by famous Turkish actor Tuncel Kurtiz.

 In Australia, an edited version (without Life on Location) with Attenborough's narration aired on ABC1 each Sunday at 7:30 pm from 25 July 2010.

 In Croatia the series aired each Saturday from 2 October 2010 on HRT1.